Delphi

-Delphi (/ˈdɛlfaɪ, ˈdɛlfi/; [ðelˈfi]), in legend previously called Pytho (Πυθώ), was a ancient sacred precinct and the seat of Pythia, the major oracle who was consulted about important decisions throughout the ancient classical world.
-The ancient Greeks considered the centre of the world to be in Delphi, marked by the stone monument known as the omphalos (navel).
+Delphi (/ˈdɛlfaɪ, ˈdɛlfi/; [ðelˈfi]), in legend previously called Pytho (Πυθώ), was an ancient sacred precinct in central Greece.
+It was the seat of Pythia, the major oracle who was consulted about important decisions throughout the ancient classical world.
+The ancient Greeks considered the centre of the world to be in Delphi, marked by the stone monument known as the Omphalos of Delphi.
+The term omphalos was the Greek word for "navel".

 According to the Suda, Delphi took its name from the Delphyne, the she-serpent (drakaina) who lived there and was killed by the god Apollo (in other accounts the serpent was the male serpent (drakon) Python).

 The sacred precinct occupies a delineated region on the south-western slope of Mount Parnassus.

 It is now an extensive archaeological site, and since 1938 a part of Parnassos National Park.
 The precinct is recognized by UNESCO as a World Heritage Site in having had a great influence in the ancient world, as evidenced by the various monuments built there by most of the important ancient Greek city-states, demonstrating their fundamental Hellenic unity.

 Adjacent to the sacred precinct is a small modern town of the same name.